Meet cute

-In film and television, a meet cute is a scene in which the two people who will form a future romantic couple meet for the first time, typically under unusual, humorous, or cute circumstances.
+A meet cute is a scene in romantic fiction in which two people meet for the first time, typically under unusual, humorous, or cute circumstances, and go on to form a future romantic couple.

-This type of scene is a staple of romantic comedies, though it can also occur in sitcoms and even soap operas.
+This type of scene is a staple of romantic comedies, though it can also occur in sitcoms and soap operas.
 Frequently, the meet cute leads to a humorous clash of personalities or of beliefs, embarrassing situations, or comical misunderstandings that further drive the plot.